What is CME?

 The goal of CME INDIA is to bring together all the essential practices and discussions that happen on the CME INDIA WhatsApp groups to forefront and make it available for the understanding of the doctors.

-While, COVID is at the center of all current discussions, CME INDIA has been active since 2016 and has discussed over 10 thousand cases.
+CME INDIA has been active since 2016 and has discussed over 10 thousand cases.
 These have greatly contributed to the intellectual enhancement of all the practitioners.
 Due to the growing demand for access to CME INDIA groups and the limited head count available per WhatsApp group, it has now become essential for us to crystallise the important discussion in CME INDIA groups.

 Primarily, this will give a wider audience access to these important discussions.
 Many of these discussion will help not only established medical professional but also trainees and students.

 The CME INDIA Repository contains compilations related to various topics and will enrich all those who read through them.
 For those interested in reading case studies can visit the CME INDIA Case Study section.
-Every two days we publish a case study that has been discussed amongst the top medical brains of the country.
+Frequently, we publish a case study that has been discussed amongst the top medical brains of the country.
 These case studies are presented through images or where possible, these are accompanied by videos of the subject.

 There are two more important sections in the CME INDIA webpage – History Today in Medicine and Future CMEs.
 As the name suggests, History Today in Medicine throws light on important figures in medical history, whereas Future CMEs section contains details of the upcoming conferences.
 Finally, our most important content is also linked on homepage just below the Future CMEs section in the form of Important Scientific Materials.
 This section also houses the CME INDIA Downloads section, which is a collection of numerous presentations and pdfs.

-CME INDIA WhatsApp groups are a dynamically evolving entity and it is not always possible to extract all the discussions that take place amongst its approx. 2000 members.
+CME INDIA WhatsApp groups are a dynamically evolving entity and it is not always possible to extract all the discussions that take place amongst its approx. 10,000 members.
 Still, the CME INDIA webpage brings together all the highlights of the many discussions that take place on a day to day basis.

 It is hoped that all the medical professional who interact with the CME INDIA website find it useful and participate in discussion by commenting through the comments box available at the end of each article.
 In order to maintain the sanity of the group, the comments section is moderated and only comments relevant to the article at hand are approved.
 This results in a cleaner and invigorating intellectual interaction that benefits both the current and future visitors of the website.